NickMcConnell/AngbandPlus/DaJAngbandReadme1097.txt

 artifact.txt:
 	There are changes for the late see invisible idea as well as a couple new artifacts, and a couple old ones removed.
 (I haven't found any of the new artifacts in my testing as of yet.)

-p_class.txt:
-Original classes are unchanged.
-All new classes have heavy pseudo-ID, I really don't like not having heavy pseudoID.

-		Descriptions of new classes:

-	An Alchemist is like a mage who learns spells with a lot of trial and error.
-Because of this he cannot chose which spells he learns, has higher fail rates, and generally learns spells slower than the mage.
-To make up for this, his specialty spells include some powerful early spells including stinking cloud (at level 1!), and his spellcasting is not hindered by gloves.
-(An alchemist needs his gloves!)
-His skills tend to be worse than the mage, but he has noticably more strength than the mage and is not as bad a fighter.

-	The Archer is a hard class to play because archery is his only strength.
-He's a decent melee fighter but not as good as the paladin or ranger.
-Starting at level 32, he learns a few spells (8 in total) which include shield and, of course, elemental brand for his ammo.
-At very high levels he does have two powerful attack spells.
-One other strength is that he advances in level faster than any except the warrior.

-	A Knight is a warrior with a few prayers and high charisma.
-He learns prayers very slowly, but has a few specialty prayers which include turn undead, remove curse, and elemental brand for his weapon which he learns earlier than most (if not all) other classes who pray.
-He starts with excellent armor and weapon, and can handle more armor weight without hindering prayer (or spells) than any other class.
-He tends to have lower skills than a warrior, so I think he'll be a rather hard class to play.
-His only healing prayer is cure mortal wounds which is a play on the "I got better" when people recovered from mortal wounds in Monty Python's holy grail.
-Of course, a mortal wound, by definition, is one you die from, so I think "cure mortal wounds" sounds kindof silly.

-	Another hard class to play, the Healer specializes in healing prayers and starts out with the deep dungeon spellbook which specializes in healing.
-He has low strength, and his fighting is only barely better than the mage.
-He can learn prayers other than healing ones on later levels, but he's very bad at combat spells and teleporting spells.
-Two unique things about him is that (1)his gods let him choose which prayer to learn next, and (2)he uses his intelligence stat for prayers rather than using wisdom, which makes him more fitting for the elf and (old) gnome races which are more likely to be healers than dwarves are.

-	The Druid, as the monster description says, is a priest of nature.
-Though you can call him a priest, it would seem silly to pray to nature, so he casts spells instead and is almost as good at it as the mage.
-He is the only one besides the mage who can cast spells at 0% fail.
-Being powerful in magic, a halfway-decent fighter, and having good skills, he needs some drawbacks, so he is both encumbered by gloves and penalized for edged weapons, and he advances at the same somewhat slow rate of the mage.
-He starts with unique new armor (good) and a unique new weapon (mediocure), and a mushroom (because he knows his mushrooms).
-Another unique thing about him is that he uses wisdom to cast spells.

-There is also an p_classalt file which is going to have alternate versions of the original classes, but currently only has alternate versions of the ranger and paladin (and I'm not sure I finished doing the alternate paladin).
-	The Stealth Ranger is my idea of what a ranger should be.
-He no longer has extra shots, because a ranger is not the same as an archer.
-His stats are almost the same as the old ranger.
-He has a little less hps, and higher stealth (of course).
-The notable differance in skills is that the Stealth Ranger has noticably better disarming and noticably worse magic devices.
-He is not much better or worse at spellcasting than the original ranger, just different.
-He is noticably worse with combat spells as the original ranger, but some other spells he is better at.
-The rapier is his starting weapon.

 p_race.txt:
 Only changes to the original races are that I made infravision less common (except that the dunadan now has 1 infra), high elves no longer have SI (I gave them sustain INT instead).
 I didn't want one of the easiest classes to also have SI which is supposed to be very rare in my semi-variant.
 Also, I renamed the old gnome to Gnome 1 (because I added an alternate gnome).